Signs of Burnout in Women: The Complete Guide to Recognising and Recovering

 A Simple Self-Assessment: Are You Burnt Out?

-- Small tasks feel disproportionately overwhelming
+- ☐ Small tasks feel emotionally overwhelming

-The Real Signs of Burnout in Women — Including the Ones Nobody Talks About
+The Real Signs of Burnout in Women

 1. High-Functioning Burnout: When You Look Fine But Feel Hollow